YALI Act of 2026

 The first annual report on the program's progress must be submitted to Congress no later than one year after the bill becomes law.

-The authority for this program will expire five years after the date the bill is enacted.
+The authority for this program will end five years after the date the bill becomes law.